omonimus1/blog-jade-rubick/content/posts/2021-07-16--startup-hiring-and-recruiting/index.md

 People vet a job based on the job description.
 If it’s well-written, they may be excited about the job, and give it precedence.

 Most job postings also turn away a large percentage of good candidates unnecessarily.
 I wrote up some [tips for writing unbiased and compelling job descriptions](/write-compelling-and-unbiased-job-descriptions).
+This includes what to include in your job posting, and some easy to use tools to improve your job descriptions and reduce bias.

 ### Make your application process painless (for everyone)